Prevalence of Obesity in Pets

 1. Quantify your pet’s food

-Avoid leaving your pet’s food available to eat throughout the day as they may consider it to be a source of pleasure when bored or stressed, especially when the masters are not home.
+Avoid leaving your pet’s food available to eat throughout the day as they may consider it to be a source of pleasure when bored or stressed, especially when you are not home.
 The recommended food quantity can also be determined by reading packaging labels categorised for each breed.

 If you do not have the time to exercise your pet but still want to help your pet, you can get interactive toys.
 Such toys are designed to move and may have attractive sounds which may grab the attention of your pet as they run behind them in an attempt to catch hold of them.
 They also stimulate the predatory instinct of pets.